ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsWebhooksApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new WebhooksApi(httpClient, config, httpClientHandler);
-            var webhookRetryRequestsDto = new WebhookRetryRequestsDto?(); // WebhookRetryRequestsDto? | The request parameters for requesting the webhook delivery retries. (optional)
+            var webhookRetryRequestsDto = new WebhookRetryRequestsDto?(); // WebhookRetryRequestsDto? | The parameters for requesting the webhook delivery retries. (optional)

             try
             {